 As a result of the spring 2020 USDE waiver from administering statewide assessments due to COVID-19, Texas does not have the data necessary to calculate the academic growth component for 2021 accountability determinations.
-Texas will use data from 2016-2017, 2017-2018, and 2018-2019 for targeted support and improvement identifications for school year 2021-2022.
+Texas will carryover targeted support and improvement identifications for school year 2021-2022.